David Lockington: Music Director of the Pasadena Symphony: 2013-2021

 On February 19, 2017, a concert of Music for the Cello composed by the Pasadena Symphony Music Director Lockington was given in the Boston Court Performing Arts Center, Lockington was featured on the cello.

 After the initial three-year contract, the Pasadena Symphony extended Lockington's contract through 2018-2019 season.
-In 2018 his contract was renewed again through the 2020-2021 season.
+In 2018, his contract was renewed again through the 2020-2021 season.

+In August 2021, Lockington was "fired" from the Pasadena Symphony for refusing to take the COVID-19 vaccine.
+In May 2021, he was sent an email from the symphony's CEO stating that all Pasadena Symphony Association employees were required to take the vaccine.
+In June, Lockington sent an exemption request, citing religious and medical grounds.
+The symphony's attorney claimed the request was invalid, as Lockington was an independent contractor and not an employee.
+Lockingham sued the symphony for wrongful termination, religious discrimination, harassment, retaliation, failure to prevent discrimination and harassment, and various state Labor Code violations; seeking damages and reinstatment.
+In December 2023, the symphony's attorney announced that the case was settled.
+Terms of the settlement were not revealed.
+On January 16, 2024, Lockington filed a motion for dismissal with prejudice.
+He did not return to the Pasadena Symphony; they remained without a director until January 2025.

 Musical career in the United States

-Lockington served as assistant principal cellist for three years with the Colorado Symphony Orchestra in Denver, Colorado, USA, before turning to conducting.
+Lockington served as assistant principal cellist for three years with the Colorado Symphony Orchestra in Denver, Colorado, US, before turning to conducting.
 While in Denver, Lockington conducted the World Premiere of William Hill’s The Raven.
 Hill's The Raven Hill is "a large work for orchestra and chorus based on Edgar Allen Poe's The Raven.
 It was commissioned by the Color ado Symphony Orchestra for the premier performance in 2015.

 Lockington’s career as a conductor and music director has taken him all over the country, "from coast to coast and everywhere in between."

 Lockington served as Music Director of the Cheyenne Symphony in Cheyenne, Wyoming.
 For three years, he held the post of Assistant Conductor with the Denver Symphony Orchestra and Opera Colorado.

 In May 1993, Lockington accepted the position as Music Director of the Ohio Chamber Orchestra.

 From 1992-1995, Lockington was Assistant and, later, Associate Conductor of the Baltimore Symphony Orchestra.
 He left in 1995 to go to New Mexico.